vindn/fishing_activity_detection/README.md

 ## Dataset

 After building the vessel's trajectories:
--Train: 5868 trajectories by class
+- Train: 5868 trajectories by class
--Test: 1468 trajectories by class
+- Test: 1468 trajectories by class

 ## Accuracy